 - One Elective Course from List B

-CSON students only must take the following two courses, which will count as electives:
+CSON students only must take the following two courses, which will count towards the 3 elective course requirement

 - Population Health Nursing Theory (NURS4260)

 - Population Health Practice in the Community (NURS4261)

 Applications for the 2020-2021 academic year are now closed.